aaronhurt/rlm_couchbase/README.md

 -------------

     couchbase {
-        # Couchbase document key for accounting documents (unlang supported)
-        acctkey = "radacct_%{%{Acct-Unique-Session-Id}:-%{Acct-Session-Id}}"

-        # Value for the 'docType' element in the json body for accounting documents
-        doctype = "radacct"

         #
         # List of Couchbase hosts semi-colon separated.
 Ports are optional if servers
         # are listening on the standard port.
 Complete pool urls are preferred.